 Return from Leave, Re-enrollment and Readmission

 Students returning from an approved Leave of Absence may register and resume their studies without additional approval.

 Students who have withdrawn or who have been withdrawn due to non-attendance for three years or less may request re-enrollment through the Registrar’s office.
 Students who have been gone for three or more years, or who wish to change to a new academic program after an absence of any length must submit a new application through the Admissions Office.
 Neither re-enrollment nor re-admission are automatic, and both require approval of administrative offices as well as the academic program.
 Applicants may be required to submit new application materials or schedule an interview.
 Students may need to adhere to changes in academic program requirements, and previous coursework (both Antioch credit and credit previously accepted in transfer) is not guaranteed to be applicable.

 Visiting or Non-Matriculated Students

-Visiting or “non-matriculated” students may enroll in some courses for credit without intending to pursue a degree, or in courses to fulfill degree program prerequisites.
+Visiting or “non-matriculated” students may enroll in some courses for credit without intending to pursue degree, or in courses to fulfill degree program prerequisites.
 Visiting students generally register after matriculated students.
 Class admission is limited to selected courses and is based on space availability and instructor or program approval.
 Visiting students are not eligible for financial aid or loan deferments.
 Limits may be placed on the applicability of credits earned as a visiting student to degrees or certificates.
 If visiting students subsequently wish to enroll in a degree program, regular application procedures apply.

 Antioch University Admissions Leadership and Contact Information